From the Mountains to the Sea - We Live Here Kindergarten Bundle

 - Orcas live in the open sea.
 They swim long distances to hunt for food.
 Some orcas eat salmon.

-Click here to view the bundle: From the Mountains to the Sea: We Live Here Bundle
+This book is also part of a bundled package: From the Mountains to the Sea: We Live Here Bundle

 This resource is available in French: Collection Des montagnes à la mer: Nous habitons ici